iamjaspreetsingh/CricView/README.md

-# CricView
+# SuperView
-### To give experience to user as spectator of cricket ground from home
-2 modules
+###
+In this project we aim to give the user a personal viewing experience of the places where human intervention is not feasible or of the places that are comparatively difficult to reach by humans.
+It consists of 2 modules:

 1. VR
 2. OCYV (On Command Youtube View)